sunke/codenest/README.md

-Here stores the following projects.
+I explore software development in this place.
+It stores the following projects:

-## design-patterns-ts ##
-Implements some design patterns with TypeScript.

-## kotlin-vs-java ##
-Compares Kotlin with Java.